 The HDSRL lab has two very advanced 3D quadruped robots, referred to as Vision 60, designed and manufactured by Ghost Robotics.
 Vision 60 is a mid-sized tele-op and autonomous all-terrain ground drone.
 It weighs approximately 32 kg.
-Vision 60 has 18 DOFs of which 12 leg DOFs are actuated.
+Vision 60 has 18 DOFs, of which 12 leg DOFs are actuated.
 The robot can transverse a range of unstructured terrains and substrates.

 We call these robots Balto (the gray robot) and Togo (the silver robot).
-Balto and Togo were the hero sled dogs who led their teams on 1925 serum run to Nome to transport diphtheria antitoxin to save the town and surrounding communities from an epidemic.
+Balto and Togo were the hero sled dogs who led their teams on the 1925 serum run to Nome to transport diphtheria antitoxin to save the town and surrounding communities from an epidemic.

 The HDSRL lab also includes Minitaur, designed and manufactured by Ghost Robotics.
 Minitaur is a 6.5 kg 2-DOF leg 8-motor (2 per hip) quadrupedal robot platform.
 The high-torque brushless motors, high-resolution encoders, and specialized leg design let Minitaur run and jump over difficult terrain.
-2DOF legs are good for more than just running, they can sense and exert precise forces as well as manipulate.
+2DOF legs are good for more than just running; they can sense and exert precise forces as well as manipulate.
 The robot is capable of running at 2 m/s and turning at 1 rad/s.

 Kinova Arm and Motion Capture